-5 Surprising Stats On How We Feel About Chatbots
+5 Surprising Stats On How We Feel About Recruitment Chatbots

 According to Korn Ferry’s data, 63% of talent acquisition professionals report AI has changed how recruiting is conducted in their organization.

-A big part of this recruiting AI is the chatbot.
+A big part of this talent acquisition AI is the recruitment chatbot.

 A chatbot is defined as “a computer program designed to stimulate conversation with human users.”
 Although the chatbot is a relatively recent innovation in the recruiting context, chatbots have been used for years in customer service and as virtual personal assistants.
 Hello, Alexa!

 Drift, a leading marketing chat software (both people and bots), recently conducted a survey along with SurveyMonkey, Salesforce, and myclever on how chatbots are changing the online experience.

 To help recruiters understand how people feel about interacting with chatbots, I’ve summarized the 5 best stats from the report below.